 Zaccagnini Arum Table Lamp

-Materials: Silver and gold painted ceramics.
-Pressed oval brown wood base.
+Materials: Brown pressed wood flat oval base.
+Silver and gold painted ceramic anthurium flowers.
 Brass rod and parts.
-Gold painted Bakelite socket.
+Round classic silver-white fabric lampshade.
+Gold painted Bakelite E27 socket.

 Total Height: 98 cm / 38.58”